 You can pay your bill with cash, check or credit card.
 Credit card payments will be assessed a 2.5 percent fee.
 VISA is not accepted.
-Balances are to be paid in full one week prior to the beginning of the semester.
+Balances are to be paid in full by the first day of class of your start term.
 (Your bill will include an exact due date.)

 A $100 late fee will be applied if balances are not paid by the initial due date nor a payment plan arranged.
-A $25 per month additional fee will be applied each succeeding month.
+A $25 per month additional fee will be applied each succeeding month if you have not made a payment. *If students are enrolled in a payment plan and miss a payment, a $10 fee is applied.

-Being approved for enough loans to cover the balance of your bill--or signing up for a payment plan (see below)--is considered being "paid in full."
-To pay your bill in-full online with a credit card (fee) or electronic checking account (no fee), click the "Pay My Bill Now" button to the right, then sign into WebAdvisor as a student.
+To pay your bill in-full online with a credit card (2.5% fee) or electronic checking account (no fee), click the "Pay My Bill Now" button below, then sign into the CU Self-Service Center.
 You'll see an option to view your bill and make payments under the "Student Finance" drop-down menu.

 You can sign up for a semester-long automatic payment plan each semester.
 You will have the option to pay your bill in four or five equal monthly installments, with payments due on the 5th or 20th each month.
-This is not a loan program meaning you have no debt, there are no interest/finance charges assessed and there is no credit check.
+This is not a loan program and there are no interest/finance charges assessed and there is no credit check.
 There is a $50 enrollment fee assessed each semester.
 If you choose to make your monthly payments using a credit card or debit card (rather than from your checking or savings account), a 2.95% transaction fee will be assessed on each payment.
 There is no transaction fee for those who use their checking or savings accounts for payment.
 To enroll, click here.
-If you have specific questions concerning the set-up of the payment plan please call AES customer service at 800-551-2773 ext.
-15 weekdays between 8 a.m. and 6 p.m.
+If you have specific questions concerning the set-up of the payment plan please call TMS customer service at 800-722-4867 between 8 a.m. and 10 p.m (ET), Monday through Friday.

 - If changes are made to your tuition statement after you have enrolled, Cornerstone/GRTS will update your account and future withdrawals will reflect the change.